I Am (Monrose album)

-Taking Monrose's work further into dance and electro music, the album scored a generally negative reception from music critics, with laut.de calling them "the Sugababes for discount store-fans."
+Taking Monrose's work further into dance and electro music, the album scored a generally negative reception from music critics, with critics highlighting its lack of cohesion, uninspired production, and failure to meet the expectations set by its predecessor, although some noted the album’s fresh sound and well-executed ballads.
 Upon its release, I Am debuted at number nine on the German Albums Chart and reached top twenty in Austria and Switzerland.
-It spawned three singles, including Tedder-penned up tempo song "Strike the Match", which became a top ten hit in Germany, as well as "Hit'n'Run" and "Why Not Us", both of which missed the top ten.
+It spawned three singles, including Tedder-penned up tempo song "Strike the Match," a top ten hit in Germany, as well as "Hit'n'Run" and "Why Not Us", both of which missed the top ten.

 Production and songs

 The songs on I Am were selected out of more than six hundred demo tracks.
 The album's opening track, "Strike the Match", was penned by OneRepublic singer Ryan Tedder and Deborah Epstein.
 Selected out of several tracks in Tedder's repertoire, it was the first song confirmed to be appearing on the album.
 Released as its leading single, the song reached the top ten of the German Singles Chart.
 Second track "A Love Bizarre" is a cover version of the 1985 single by Sheila E. and Prince.
 Using the original instrumental as produced by Prince, the song has been described as all-time favorite by band member Guemmour.
 "Certified" was written by longtime contributors Edwin "Lil' Eddie" Serrano and Jonas Jeberg, and has been described as "high-pitched, technical, and scratching."

 "Why Not Us" by Guy Chambers has been categorized as an "emotional mid-tempo ballad [...] for the wintertime."
 Originally planned to be released as the album's second single, it was released as the third.
 In addition, the song served as a promotional track for the We Love Otto mail order campaign.
 "Stolen" features background vocals by Jamie Pineda from the successful pop music project Sweetbox after Jamie had recorded the song first.
 Fifth track "Going Out Tonight" incorporates elements of ragga and dancehall music, including rapped verses by all three band members, while "You Can Look" combines dance-pop with rock music.
 "Teach Me How to Jump" deals with death.
 The song was recorded in dedication to lost ones, including Guemmour's father, who died in 1992.